openMindBase/mind_base_manager/README.md

 www.le-an.org (in german)
 Info: NOT OPTIMIZED FOR MOBILE AND SAFARI ON IOS OR IPADOS

-## Techical information
+## Technical information
-These mapped knowlegde structures are graphs called a directed, acyclic graphs (DAG) with other special properties based on graph theory, which is a branch of mathematics / computer science.
+These mapped knowledge structures are graphs called a directed, acyclic graphs (DAG) with other special properties based on graph theory, which is a branch of mathematics / computer science.
 For further infos about the tech lookup "paper/WhitePaper.pdf".

 ## Project hypotheses